 Adjust the shutter speed by turning the shutter speed dial to the desired index number.
-The index on the dial shows the denominators of $1/1000 \, \text{sec.}$, $1/500 \, \text{sec.}$, etc.
+The index on the dial shows the denominators of 1/1000 sec., 1/500 sec., etc.

-- The shutter speed dial does not revolve between the indexes "B" and "X". - Be sure to set the index at a position where the clickstop catches.
-In case of "B" index, adjust it to the white dot just below the "B" index. - "B" indicates bulb exposure, and is used when making exposures of more than one second.
-When the shutter speed dial is set at "B", the shutter remains open as long as the shutter release button is pressed. - For time exposures first set the shutter speed dial at "B".
+■ The shutter speed dial does not revolve between the indexes "X" and "B".

+Be sure to set the index at a position where

+the click-stop catches.
+In case of "B" index, adjust it to the white dot just below the "B" index.

+■ "B" indicates bulb exposure, and is used when making exposures of more than one second.
+When the shutter speed dial is set at "B", the shutter remains open as long as the shutter release button is pressed.

+■ When time exposure is necessary to make an exposure over an extended time, first set the shutter speed dial at "B".
 Keep the shutter release button pressed, and turn the time lock lever to "L".
 The shutter remains open even if the finger is removed from the button.
-When the lever is returned to "A", the shutter closes. - Time exposure is also possible by using the lockable cable release.
+When the lever is returned to "A", the shutter closes.

+Time exposure is also possible by using the lockable cable release.

-■ The "X" index is used for synchronizing an electronic flash unit such as the Canon Speedlite.
-Although the shutter speed at "X" is $1/60\,\mathrm{sec.}$, it is equivalent to a very short exposure time during the flash of the flash unit.
+• The "X" index is used for synchronizing an electronic flash unit such as the Canon Speedlite.
+Although the shutter speed at "X" is 1/60 sec., it is equivalent to a very short exposure time during the flash of the flash unit.